-Robert Anderson was educated at Cambridge University, England, where he began reviewing gramophone records and conducting.
-Since then he has written music criticism for The Times and broadcast for the BBC on radio and television.
+Robert Anderson was born on 20 August 1927 and educated at Cambridge University, England, where he began reviewing gramophone records and conducting.
+Later he wrote music criticism for The Times and broadcast for the BBC on radio and television.
 He was for five years director of music at Gordonstoun School, Scotland and conductor of the Moray Choral Union, appointments followed by a season as assistant to Thomas Schippers at Gian Carlo Menotti's Festival of Two Worlds at Spoleto in Italy.

 For eighteen years he was an associate editor of The Musical Times, the oldest music journal in the world with a record of continuous publication.
-He now writes mainly for Music & Vision, a comparatively recent internet daily.
-He has written books on ancient Egyptian music, Wagner, and three volumes on Sir Edward Elgar.
-Till recently he was coordinating editor of the Elgar Complete Edition, personally responsible for many of the volumes that have appeared so far.
+During the last seventeen years of his life he wrote mostly for Music & Vision, a comparatively recent internet daily.
+He wrote books on ancient Egyptian music, Wagner, and three volumes on Sir Edward Elgar.
+He was coordinating editor of the Elgar Complete Edition, personally responsible for many of the volumes that appeared during his tenure.

 As a lecturer he has been four times in the United States, but more often in Russia, where he has lectured at universities in Moscow, Rostov-on-Don, Tver and Yaroslavl, as well as on waterway cruises of Russia and Ukraine.
-He has been awarded an honorary doctorate in Moscow and honorary professorship in Rostov.
+He was awarded an honorary doctorate in Moscow and an honorary professorship in Rostov.

-As conductor he has appeared frequently at the Royal Albert Hall, London, directing such major orchestras as the London Philharmonic, the Royal Philharmonic, London Mozart Players and English Chamber Orchestra in a mainly choral repertoire.
-He is a fellow of the Society of Antiquaries, member of the Worshipful Company of Musicians, and doctor of music at the City University, London.
+As conductor he appeared frequently at the Royal Albert Hall, London, directing such major orchestras as the London Philharmonic, the Royal Philharmonic, London Mozart Players and English Chamber Orchestra in a mainly choral repertoire.
+He was a fellow of the Society of Antiquaries, a member of the Worshipful Company of Musicians, and a doctor of music at the City University, London.